 Where to stay in Bangkok

 Deciding where to stay in Bangkok Thailand is a big decision for any traveler.
-With so much to choose from it is easy to become confused when deciding where to stay in Bangkok Thailand.
+With so much to choose from it is easy to become confused when deciding which area is best for you to stay.
 With thousands of hotels and guest houses of varying standards capable of catering to every travelers needs.
 Whether you are here for an overnight stop over, a weekend city break or longer let us guide you to where to stay in Bangkok.

 Back in 2013 Bangkok officially became the most visited city in the world (wikipedia) and has remained there ever since.
 With around 16 million foreign visitors as well as the estimated 11 million Thai visitors it is no wonder, the hotel scene here is one of the best in the world.
 With hotels ranging from multi dorm hostels all the way through to ultra luxury world class hotels, spread across many different areas, deciding where is best to stay when your in Bangkok is a big challenge.